laispace/laiblog/README.md

 Further setup instructions can be found in the [using Ghost as an npm module](https://github.com/TryGhost/Ghost/wiki/Using-Ghost-as-an-npm-module) wiki entry.

-### Upgrading to The Latest Version
+### Keeping up-to-date

-Upgrade instructions can be found on the [Ghost Support Site](http://support.ghost.org/how-to-upgrade/)
+Upgrade instructions can be found on the [Ghost Support Site](http://support.ghost.org/how-to-upgrade/).

+New releases are announced on the [dev blog](http://dev.ghost.org/tag/releases/), which you can subscribe to for notifications of new versions.
+Each new release is published with highlights and a full changelog, which are also available on the [releases page](https://github.com/TryGhost/Ghost/releases) of GitHub.

 ### Logging in For The First Time